 What Can I do with a Major in LSJ?

 The Law, Societies, and Justice major is ideal for students interested in the practices of institutions meant to create and uphold justice, law, and human and civil rights.
 LSJ majors graduate with a strong set of skills that can be applied in almost any job or career path.
-Here are a few current job titles of recent LSJ graduates that demonstrate the diversity of careers open to LSJ majors:
+LSJ majors go on to a variety of fulfilling careers in every career field you can imagine.
+Check out our Alumni Profiles to take a look at what some of our alumni have been up to since graduation.

 Your Career Related Skills and Strengths